Revolut is one of the world's leading fintech platforms, with over 50 million customers globally.

 The problem

 The 'Boost Your Banking' campaign was a limited-time promotion running across Ireland and Germany.
-To claim a set of 'boosts', customers needed to opt in and add money to their main account.
-One of those boosts was a '3.75% variable APY' interest rate — and before the campaign launched, I had a strong suspicion that most users wouldn't know what APY meant.
+To claim a set of 4 'boosts', or additional benefits, customers needed to opt in and add money to their main account.

 The hypothesis